-For the purpose of this report, the term 'protected information' (PI) will (unless otherwise specified) be used to refer only to information obtained by means of a surveillance device, although the SD Act gives the term a wider definition.18 The SD Act limits and regulates the use, communication and publication of PI.19
+For the purpose of this report, the term 'protected information' (PI) will be used to refer only to information obtained by means of a surveillance device, although the SD Act gives the term a wider definition.
+The SD Act limits and regulates the use, communication and publication of PI.

 Section 30N of the SD Act requires records to be kept of a number of matters relating to the use and communication of PI.
-Somewhat confusingly, the term 'register' is used by all agencies for the records (PI registers) kept by them for the purpose of section 30N(c)-(e), although that section does not itself require a 'register'.
-The agency PI registers referred to in this report should not be confused with the required register of warrants and emergency authorisations maintained by each agency pursuant to section 30O.
-The two are quite different documents.
+Somewhat confusingly, the term 'register' is used by all agencies for the records (PI registers) kept by them for the purposes of section 30N(c)-(e), although that section does not itself